felixinc/Applescript-Remote-for-Spotify/README.md

 To use this software just open a Terminal window, go to the directory where you saved these files and execute ./server.sh.
 Maybe you have to make it executable first (chmod +x server.sh).
 Then open your browser and navigate to http://your-ip-address:8080/

-For the AirPlay functionality enter the name of your AirPlay device in line 1 of airport.scpt.
+For the AirPlay functionality enter the name of your AirPlay device in line 1 of airport.scpt, change "Ton" (german for sound) and "Einstellungen" (german for settings) to the naming of the system preferneces in your language and allow gui scripting for this script.
+All other functions will work without further adjustment.